 If you think you might want to hire employees in the next year or two, the solo 401(k) might not be for you.
 As soon as you have employees who meet the eligibility requirements in your plan document, you must include them in the plan (or risk facing the wrath of the department of labor and/or the IRS).

-Now, this doesn’t mean that your solo 401(k) evaporates or turns into a pumpkin if you hire someone.
-It only means that you’ll have to perform the annual non-discrimination testing and jump through other hoops once you have eligible employees in the plan.
+This doesn’t mean that your solo 401(k) evaporates or turns into a pumpkin if your new hires become eligible though.
+It only means that you’ll have to perform the annual non-discrimination testing and jump through other hoops once you have other eligible participants to consider.

 One of the solo 401(k)’s main benefits is it’s simplicity and low administration costs.
 Add the wrinkle of compliance testing and all of a sudden administration isn’t so simple.
 When this happens other small business retirement plans (think SEP-IRA or SIMPLE IRA) are often more appealing.
 Fortunately, terminating your solo 401(k) and starting a SEP or SIMPLE is relatively easy.